 The Psychology of Color: How to Choose Colors for Your HomeOctober 9, 2013

 Color psychology has become an influential force in determining decorative color schemes in your home decor.
-Although there is not much to work with in terms of scientific research, some of the research done so far has revealed that different colors affect our moods and emotions in distinctively different ways.
-When the right colors are used in decorating the home your home can be an extremely therapeutic environment.
+Although there is not much to work with in terms of scientific research, some of the research done so far has revealed that different colors affect our moods and emotions in different ways.
+When the right colors are used in decorating the home, your home can be an extremely therapeutic environment.
 However, the wrong color scheme can create an undesirable atmosphere and mood in a room.
 You want to make sure the colors you choose are open and inviting, enhance the room, and help provide a comfortable atmosphere.

-Color psychology and therapy is not as new of a concept as it may seem.
+Color psychology is not as new of a concept as it may seem.
 The psychology of color has been used in interior design, art, marketing, and several other industries for a long time.
 Hospitals and other healthcare institutions have used color therapy as part of a holistic approach to treating and caring for patients for years.
-Below are some common colors and hue types used inside the home and a basic explanation of how they impact emotions and moods in the home
+Below are some common colors and hue types used inside the home and a basic explanation of how they can impact emotions and moods in a room:

 Basic Color Psychology in the Home

 The times in which home décor and color were considered a simple matter of aesthetics are a thing of the past.
 Careful consideration is given to what colors are used in specific rooms.
-Depending on the mood that you are attempting to set in a particular room as well as how much time will be spent in that room will determine the color scheme you want to use in that room.
+Depending on the mood that you are attempting to set in a particular room as well as how much time will be spent in that room will determine the color scheme you want to use.

 Bright Colors at Home

-It is interesting how colors affect our emotion.
 Bright and lighter hues of colors at home help people manage stress by keeping them calmer.
 Decorating with color is an enjoyable activity for many.
 Color can provoke many emotions, some can bring an aggressive look towards a room, and another can make it seem soothing.
-Bright colors help to chase away stress, energize occupants of a room, and enhance creativity, which is a great reason to use them.
+Bright colors can help to chase away stress, energize occupants of a room, and enhance creativity, which is a great reason to use them.
 When used excessively or in the wrong combination, they can be overwhelming; sometimes it’s best to keep bright colors as accents or accessories in a room.

-Yellow is one of those bright colors bringing sunshine into a room.
-It makes a room fill with light and worked great for small place needing a bit of expansion without changing the room.
-Bright yellow curtains and walls open a way for a room to feel bright and full of wonder.
+Yellow is one of those bright colors that bring sunshine into a room.
+As a warmer, lighter color, it reflects light, which works great for small place needing a bit of expansion without changing the room.
+Bright yellow curtains and walls are an easy way for a room to feel bright and full of wonder.
 Much like pink and the other bright colors, there is a chance for “too much of a good thing”.

 Green is a great color for any room.
-It relieves stress and brings a welcoming tone to a room.
+It tends to relieve stress and bring a welcoming tone to a room.
 Place this color in any room in the house and it gives a comfortable or energizing feeling depending on the hue.
 A lighter, brighter green that falls more in the neutral or pastel category blends with almost any color and works with any decor.
 A brighter, more intense green can work well as an accent wall or integrated throughout accessories to add flair to a room.

 Earth Tones at Home

-Earth tone colors are usually considered to be friendly, contemporary and inviting.
+Earth tones are usually considered to be friendly, contemporary, and inviting.
 They are a mixture or tonalities of browns and tans, which can include richer colors containing some brown, such as orange, red, green, yellow, purple, and blue.
 They tend to more muted and flat colors.
 Earth tones are also considered to be more appealing and functional and tend to be perceived as warm, reassuring, and settling.

-Earth tones are most commonly used in common areas that are frequented a lot, such as living rooms and family rooms.
-It provides a warming and inviting mood that does not place individuals on an extremely high keel, and it does not make the room somber.
+Earth tones are most commonly used in areas that are frequented a lot, such as living rooms and family rooms.
+They often provide a warming and inviting mood that does not agitate individuals and does not make the room somber.

 Dark Colors at Home